 Here at Birch Gold Group, we work with custodians who specialize in Precious Metals IRAs — including Gold IRAs.
-We most frequently use STRATA Trust Company and Kingdom Trust.
-All custodians with whom we work are held to Birch Gold’s highest standards, and we only elect to work with those who also maintain A+ ratings from the Better Business Bureau.
+We most frequently use Equity Trust Company and Goldstar Trust Company.
+All custodians with whom we work are held to Birch Gold’s highest standards, which includes a track record of excellence.

 The following accounts are eligible to be rolled over into a Gold IRA:

 - SEP IRA

 - Eligible 401(k), 403(b), 457, TSP, and more